S. Tamer Cavusgil, Georgia State University

 Erin Cavusgil, University of Michigan-Flint

-Erin Cavusgil is an Associate Professor at the University of Michigan-Flint.
+Erin Cavusgil is a Professor at the University of Michigan-Flint.
 Erin teaches both traditional as well as online classes, and enjoys experimenting with new pedagogical approaches.
 In her teaching, she strives to keep her students engaged by incorporating most recent business world content into her teaching.
 Her typical class goes beyond lecturing, and includes exercises, brief videos, problem-solving sessions, and short assessments.

 Erin holds a BS in Chemical Engineering from the University of Michigan, an MS in Biomedical Engineering from the University of Minnesota, and a PhD in Marketing from Michigan State University.
 She spent about 4 years working in the pharmaceutical industry as a chemical engineer.